A/B testing is no longer a new field. Finding a proper A/B testing tool isn’t the problem anymore. Now, the problem is choosing the right one.

 Monetate is another well-loved testing tool that has a reputation for providing fantastic client services.
 They provide both a testing and segmentation tool as well as a personalization tool.

-Using Monetate Test & Segment, you are able to perform advanced A/B tests and multivariate tests.
+With Monetate Testing and Segmentation, you can perform advanced A/B tests and multivariate tests.
 They also have built-in measures of statistical significance and dynamic testing which adjusts traffic allocation to optimize for ROI.
-Monetate’s Intelligent Personalization Engine is an advanced machine learning engine that determines which actions will help you achieve a given goal.
+Monetate’s 1-to-1 Personalization Engine is an advanced machine learning engine that determines which actions will help you achieve a given goal.
 This means you can automate and optimize personalization decisions.

 Pricing for Monetate is available on request.

-Omniconvert is another new player in the testing tool market.
-They position themselves as a sort of all in one optimization tool: pop-ups, on-page surveys, A/B testing, personalization, segmentation.
+Omniconvert is another important player in the testing tool market.
+They position themselves as a sort of all in one optimization tool: on-page surveys, A/B testing, personalization, overlays, segmentation.

 They’re an especially good tool for beginners, affordable with lots of features included.